-The Airport Terminal complex was in addition to several other ongoing infrastructure projects for the airport.
-Runway/taxiway maintenance and improvements were budgeted for completion in after the terminal, along with the construction of an air traffic control tower.
+The airport terminal complex was in addition to several other ongoing infrastructure projects for the airport.
+Runway and taxiway maintenance and improvements were budgeted for completion after the terminal, along with the construction of an air traffic control tower.
 The terminal project by itself was estimated to be approximately $22 million.
-This project included: passenger facilities, roadways, parking and car rental services, firefighting and rescue operations, airplane parking aprons and terminal business offices.
+This project included: passenger facilities, roadways, parking and car rental services, firefighting and rescue operations, airplane parking aprons, and terminal business offices.

 The purpose of the project was to reach agreement on a plan of action for constructing a new airport passenger terminal facility at the North Bend Airport.
 The overall goal was to complete construction of the new terminal building by the summer of 2006.

 - The North Bend airport terminal project team reached agreement on a plan of action for constructing a new airport terminal facility at the North Bend Municipal Airport.

 - The terminal project meets sustainable economic, environmental, and community objectives in a number of ways.
 It provides infrastructure that improves transportation linkages for the whole Coos Bay-South Coast region.
 It improves the economic potential of the region by assisting existing businesses and attracting new ones and while incorporating sustainable design practices.

 - On August 18, 2005, Governor Kulongoski signed SB 152 at the North Bend Airport.
 Through the sale of lottery bonds, the bill provided $10 million to the airport district for a new terminal.
 Now the name of the airport is the Southwest Oregon Regional Airport.
 The 37,000-square-foot terminal opened in summer of 2008.

 - Since its completion, travel to the southwest region of Oregon has increased significantly with over 45,000 passengers going through the terminal in 2010.
 The airport announced in 2011 that it would increase its capacity for small jet traffic.